jbenesch/micro-s3-getSignedUrl/README.md

 ## Getting Started
 1. Clone this repo
-2. Create a .env file which contains the following variables:
+2. Create a .env file: `touch .env` (see next section for contents)
+3. Install dependencies: `yarn`
+4. Generate an auth token: `yarn run token` (make sure to also add this to .env file)
+5. Start the micro service: `yarn start`

+Now to generate a signed url:
+`curl -H 'Authorization: Bearer TOKEN_CREATED_IN_STEP_4' http://localhost:3000/?key=mypicture.png`

+## Environment Variables Needed
 ```
 AWS_ACCESS_KEY=YOUR_ACCESS_KEY
 AWS_SECRET_KEY=YOUR_SECRET_KEY